jakub-podolak/jakub-podolak.github.io/blogposts/uq.md

    Using the raw probabilities of individual tokens as indicators of model confidence ([Dhuliawala et al. 2022]).

 2. **Semantic Consistency:**
    Generating multiple answers with slight variations (using higher randomness, i.e., higher temperature) and measuring agreement among the answers ([Farquhar et al. 2024]).
+We can measure probability of generating given output (Semantic Probability) or entropy among the answers (Semantic Entropy).

 3. **True/False Scoring:**
    Asking the model separately if its answer is true or false, then taking the probability of the model answering "True" as its confidence ([Detommaso et al. 2024]).

 4. **Verbalized Confidence:**
    A more user-friendly method where the model explicitly states its confidence as a percentage (e.g., "I'm 85% confident in this answer.") ([Xiong et al. 2024]; [Yang et al. 2024]).
+We distinguish between Verbalized Score where we ask the model to assess the correctness of generated response, and Verbalized Self Score, where the model gives confidence estimate as part of the response.

 ---